Let’s face it: building customer loyalty with today’s contractors isn’t easy.

 1. Embed Customer Service in All Levels of your Organization

 In other words, create a service culture.
 Great customer service is a mentality that starts at the top, but to be successful it must be shared by everyone—not just the frontline reps.
-From accounts payable to IT, everyone must be on board.
+From accounts payable to IT, everyone must be on board to succeed in building customer loyalty.
 According to author and customer service consultant Shep Hyken, the importance of service must permeate everything.
 “You have to define it, disseminate it, deploy it through training, demonstrate it through your own actions, defend it and celebrate it,” he writes.
 Not to mention communicate it and practice it.

 2. Put the Emphasis on Solving Contractor Problems

-For brands, it can’t be about just selling product anymore.
+For brands, it’s no longer about simply marketing to contractors and selling product.
 Today’s empowered contractors are demanding more.
 According to an article with SAS executives entitled “Achieve Customer Centricity in a Hyper-Connected World,” B2B customers (in this case contractors) want three things: value, utility and emotional connection.
 Brands can deliver all three by solving contractor problems.

 How do brands define contractor problems?
 Through connection and engagement.